What is Search Intent?

 Transactional: Looking to make an appointment, reservation or purchase

-So your localized SEO, listings and website presence need to seamlessly blend information to satisfy all those intents – from helpful advice content to easy-to-find location details and click-to-call functions.
+So your local SEO, listings and website presence need to seamlessly blend information to satisfy all those intents – from helpful advice content to easy-to-find location details and click-to-call functions.

 For “near me” searches performed on mobile devices, where location signals are inherent, user intent is even more likely to be transaction-focused.
 People are actively looking for convenient options to engage with right away.